What is Community?

 People have a natural tendency to want to convert others.
 Conversion implies that the converter’s position, culture, or experience is better than that of others.
 In a true community, you respect differences and the right of a person to keep an individual opinion.
 People may change their opinions, but it will occur because of transformation, not conversion.
-Through transformation, a person is allowed to be an equal and to freely adapt or adopt another’s opinion.
 Transformation respects the rights of others to have their own opinions as well as the right of others to change or not to change.

-It takes time for people to work through the evolution of understanding, accepting, respecting, and then celebrating differences.
 Not all people come to the table with the same level of skills, maturity, or objectivity.
 As a result, we can expect confrontation, anger, frustration, and alienation to occur.
-Suffice it to say that community building may sometimes be a lengthy and painful process, and we must learn to accept conflict and chaos as part of the natural community-building process.
+Community building may sometimes be a lengthy and painful process, and we must learn to accept conflict and chaos as part of the natural community-building process.

 An important key to community building is the individual community builder

 Community building requires a person who can manage the hurt and disappointments that come with risk taking, and who understands that the process is not always easy.
 If one believes in the value of community as the only way people will live together in a meaningful way, then the community builder will continue with the process, even in the face of anger, rage, or imminent failure.
 A community builder must be self-aware.
 Before one can be open and accepting of another’s differences, one needs to understand one’s own limitations.

 Community is not a product or a destination; it is a process that creates, evolves, and changes as it seeks to be inclusive.
 As a result, the commitment to being inclusive may cause a group to reach a newer level in community building, to repeat stages, or even to destroy itself to rebuild a new and truer community.

 Updated April 29, 2016